Going Solo in Nature

 August 30-September 3 2020

-$375 tuition for each program includes all meals while in group camp.
+$375 tuition for each program includes all meals while in safely and carefully arranged group camp.

 What is the difference between back packing, camping, and vacationing outdoors and a bona fide solo?